apache/spark/python/docs/source/user_guide/python_packaging.rst

 even after having started your job.

-Note that it doesn't allow to add packages built as `Wheels <https://www.python.org/dev/peps/pep-0427/>`_ and therefore doesn't allowing to include dependencies with native code.
+Note that it doesn't allow to add packages built as `Wheels <https://www.python.org/dev/peps/pep-0427/>`_ and therefore doesn't allow to include dependencies with native code.

 Using Zipped Virtual Environment